NorseJedi/obsidian-rpg-player-notes/README.md

 * `pnpm run build`: Build the plugin.
   * Files will be output to `dist/`
   * *NOTE*: This command will purge the `dist/` directory before building.
 If you want to avoid that, change `emptyOutDir: mode !== 'development',` to `emptyOuDir: false` in `vite.config.ts`.
-* `pnpm run version`: Bump the version of the plugin
-  * Set the correct version in `package.json` first, and this will update both `manifest.json` and `versions.json` if necessary.
 * `pnpm run lint`: Check for linting and formatting errors with Biome
 * `pnpm run lint:fix`: Fix linting and formatting errors with Biome

 ## Tips and tricks
 #### Desktop/Mobile mode toggle
-There is a `devtools.ts` file in the `src/` folder, which is only activated when running in dev mode.
-All this does is add a button to the left toolbar which lets you toggle Obsidian between desktop and mobile mode.
+There is a `devtools.ts` file in the `src/devel/` folder, which is only activated when running in dev mode.
+All this does is add a button to the left toolbar which lets you toggle Obsidian between desktop and mobile mode, because I'm too lazy to run `plugin.app.emulateMobile(true)` (or `false`) in the console every time I want to switch.
 #### Developing on WSL
 I run Obsidian on Windows, but I do all my development in either [Debian/GNU Linux](https://debian.org) or in WSL (specifically WSL2, also Debian).
 This might cause issues if the files are on a Windows drive, like performance hubbub with git and node, and also some IDE's (like [WebStorm](https://jetbrains.com/webstorm) which I use) has issues understanding the symlinks pnpm creates in `node_modules`.
 I therefore develop on a WSL drive, but for some unknown and mysterious reason, Obsidian can't open vaults in `\\wsl$\` folders, so I need to have my Obsidian vaults on Windows drives.